-If you only have a 2-pond oxidation effluent system it can cope with milk from four consecutive milkings.
+Properly designed 2-pond systems (adequate size and correct construction) can cope with milk from four consecutive milkings.
 After this, another option should be used, as additional milk will cause rapid deterioration in the quality of the discharge.

 Here are the following recommended disposal options:

 - Using a slurry tanker spread the milk onto a paddock as if it was liquid fertiliser